mtc-20/AutoLogger/README.md

 # Data Logging
 - Text files are created daily to store check-in and check out of users with timestamps.
 The logging directory maintains a hierarchy based on year and month.
-- The logbook folder must be created manually
+- The logbook folder must be created manually, otherwise the code returns an error.
-- System requires a virtual keyboard installed for new username input
+- System requires a virtual keyboard installed for new username input.
 ```
 sudo apt-get install matchbox-keyboard
 ```